 Upon successful completion of the course, the student will demonstrate the ability to:

 - Use, explain, and gain experience in human-centered design and the design thinking process, including methods for understanding people, exploring the problem area in-depth, identifying the right problem, ideating potential solutions, creating prototypes, and evaluating the prototypes.

 - Identify and use appropriate data gathering/design methods when working through understanding users’ needs in different stages of the design process.

-- Identify different frameworks and approaches to design; e.g. human-centred design vs. user centred design.
+- Identify different frameworks and approaches to design; e.g. human-centered design vs. user centered design.

 - Understand the relevance of mental models of human users (such as cognitive resources, sensory processing) to usability problems in design.

 - Have experience with tools and methods for interface prototyping and construct design solutions focused on accounting for human abilities/limitations.